crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 ## Read the CSV

-After a couple of minutes playing around with the UI and requesting the plant to changes it's output (`dispatch`), the following [CSV](/post/2017-09-17-data-generation-with-pyposim/telemetry.csv) got generated.
+After a couple of minutes playing around with the UI and requesting the plant to change it's output (`dispatch`), the following [CSV](/post/2017-09-17-data-generation-with-pyposim/telemetry.csv) got generated.

-We can easily read it using Pandas, an awesome data analysis library for Python.
+We can easily read it using Pandas, a data analysis library for Python.
 If not already done, install it via pip.

 ```bash